mages-pl/calbud-wp/wp-content/plugins/foogallery/README.txt

 == Upgrade Notice ==

-Please update in order to for FooGallery to work in WP 5.5+!
+Please update in order for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.4.7 =
+* Date Updated : 21 Dec 2023
+* Fix : fixed paging not showing anymore!

+= 2.4.6 =
+* Date Updated : 17 Dec 2023
+* Update : Freemius SDK update 2.6.1
+* Fix : fixed PHP 8.1 warnings
+* New : Overhauled features listing, and added a bunch of features to the list, which can be activated/deactivated like plugins.
+* Fix : added sanitization to advanced gallery settings.

+= 2.3.4 =
+* Date Updated : 6 Sep 2023
+* Fix : fixed bug with demo galleries not using the default lightbox

 = 2.3.3 =
 * Date Updated : 6 Sep 2023